Tim-Maes/Tim-Maes.github.io/_posts/2025-11-07-dotnet-mappers-in-2025.md

 Yes.

-And in 2025, with AutoMapper now commercial and the .NET ecosystem embracing source generators, Facet's approach isn't just competitive�it's **the future of DTO management in .NET**.
+And in 2025, with AutoMapper now commercial and the .NET ecosystem embracing source generators, Facet's approach isn't just competitive—it's **the future of DTO management in .NET**.

 ---